 Associate Pedagogy Fellows

 Associate Pedagogy Fellows (APFs) of the CCTL are a group of faculty and instructors affiliated with the Center who enrich the pedagogical culture of the University by providing collegial mentorship for participants in the Pedagogy Fellows Program and fostering pedagogical discussion within the broader UChicago community.
-APFs are typically assigned two conduct two classroom observations of current Pedagogy Fellows to observe in the classroom and they may also engage in other activities to advance the culture of teaching at the University.
+APFs are typically assigned to conduct two classroom observations of current Pedagogy Fellows to observe in the classroom and they may also engage in other activities to advance the culture of teaching at the University.
 Faculty and instructors who have completed the Pedagogy Fellows Program are eligible to apply.
 The commitment is for one academic year, with the option to apply for reappointment in following years.

-The application for the APF program opens over the summer for the upcoming academic year.
 Contact Joe Lampert (josephlampert@uchicago.edu) at any time with questions.

 Current Associate Pedagogy Fellows